 When Exactly Will My Kitten Start Pooping?

-Most kittens cannot poop (at least on their own) until after they’ve crossed the three week old mark.
+Most kittens cannot poop (at least on their own) until after they’ve crossed the 3-week-old mark.
 If they are still with their mother, she will stimulate them so they are able to pee and poop, but if you are playing the role of mama cat instead, you will need to take over this task (we’ll cover how below!).
 Around the 4-week mark is when you can typically expect your cat to be able to start pooping on its own.